-Nottingham University Business School has pioneered entrepreneurship education and entrepreneurial activities across the University.
+Nottingham University Business School has pioneered entrepreneurship education and entrepreneurial activities across the University and nationally for 20 years.
 The School’s Haydn Green Institute for Innovation and Entrepreneurship is among Europe’s leading centres for enterprise education and the focus for entrepreneurial skills development at Nottingham.
-The Institute has developed an MBA in Entrepreneurship, seven joint Masters programmes with other Schools at the University, and entrepreneurship teaching across Business School undergraduate programmes.
+The Institute has developed an MSc in Entrepreneurship, joint Masters programmes with other Schools at the University, and provides entrepreneurship teaching across all undergraduate programmes reaching over 4000 students each year.

-Named as the first Entrepreneurial University of the Year by The Times Higher Education in 2008, the University supports a number of initiatives through the Haydn Green Institute, including the EnterpriseLab and the Student Venture Challenge business plan competition.
-The EnterpriseLab is a bespoke facility that provides a base for entrepreneurial research and teaching and unique infrastructure and training for students and graduates interested in starting a business.
+Named as the first Entrepreneurial University of the Year by The Times Higher Education in 2008, the University supports a number of initiatives through the Haydn Green Institute, including the Ingenuity lab and Ingenuity – the UK’s largest social enterprise competition.
+The Ingenuity lab is a bespoke facility supporting students and graduates interested in starting a business with over 2500 members.
+The Institute also leads the Young Entrepreneurs Scheme (YES) that has provided entrepreneurial skills to over 5900 early career researchers.

 Professor Simon Mosey